Teenager to be charged after 12-year-old boy knocked down by e-scooter in Yishun

 READ: Up to S$5,000 fine for PMD users who ride on grass: NParks

-"The victim suffered bruising and abrasion on his right cheek and bleeding around the upper right first primary molar tooth," said police in a news release.
+"The victim suffered bruising and abrasion on his right cheek and bleeding around the upper right first primary molar tooth," said police in a news release on Tuesday night.

 A 19-year-old teenager was identified by officers from Ang Mo Kio Police Division and arrested.